 Co-PI: Wolfgang Erb

-Participants: Federico Benvenuto, Cristina Campi, Stefano De Marchi, Wolfgang Erb, Mohammad Karimnejad Esfahani, Sara Sommariva
+Participants: Federico Benvenuto, Cristina Campi, Stefano De Marchi, Wolfgang Erb, Mohammad Karimnejad Esfahani, Federico Nudo, Sara Sommariva

 Description: The research project Computational mEthods for Medical Imaging (CEMI) funded by the Italian Ministry of University and Research (MUR) investigates the implementation of computational methods for the reconstruction, analysis, modeling and interpretation of medical imaging data.
 The mathematical pillars of this project are the theory of inverse problems, data approximation and analysis, pattern recognition and compartimental analysis, while machine learning methods are employed both for the implementation of regularizers as well as for the classification and stratification of patients on the base of features extracted from biomedical images.
 This projects aims at building a series of computational tools for application in medicine, in particular to oncological diseases like brain tumors.
 We expect CEMI to have multidisciplinary impacts, both on a theoretical level with new results in numerical analysis and data processing methods, as well as in the applications to medicine.
 The research related to this last part will be carried out on real experimental medical imaging data, thanks to the fact that the project participants have very strong, long-lasting connections with clinical facilities.
 The units involved in this project are two: Università di Genova and Università di Padova, and the participants of this project belong to the respective mathematical departments.
 The PI of the project is also affiliated to the IRCCS Ospedale Policlinico San Martino, Genova.